fecabrera/siec/README.md

 greet("sie", 3);
 ```

-Only the last parameters can carry defaults — they fill a call's omitted trailing arguments, so a parameter after a defaulted one needs a default too.
+Only the last parameters can carry defaults: they fill a call's omitted trailing arguments, so a parameter after a defaulted one needs a default too.

 The default is any expression, evaluated at each call as if written there, but resolved in the declaring file: it can reference that file's constants, globals, and functions without the caller importing them.
 [Methods](#methods) take defaults the same way, from either call form, and a [constructor](#constructors) fills `init`'s: